dakrauth/django-vanilla-extract/docs/topics/django-braces-compatibility.md

 # Django Braces compatibility

-The `django-vanilla-views` package is almost completely compatible with the mixin classes provided by the popular [`django-braces`][django-braces] package.
+The `django-vanilla-extract` package is almost completely compatible with the mixin classes provided by the popular [`django-braces`][django-braces] package.

 The full set of mixins is listed below.
 If you believe any of these entries to be incorrect, or if new mixins are added that are not listed here, then please [open an issue on GitHub][issues] so we can keep the information up to date.